MrCarpenter24/Calico-Voice-Assistant/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```
-3. **Configure Rhasspy:** The sentences.ini and profile.json files included in this project are highly recommended for proper setup.
+3. **Configure Rhasspy:** The sentences.ini and profile.json files as well as the slots folder included in this project are highly recommended for proper setup.
    * Navigate to your Rhasspy profile directory (usually \~/.config/rhasspy/profiles/en/).
-   * **Back up your existing sentences.ini and profile.json\!**
+   * **Back up your existing sentences.ini, profile.json and slots folder\!**
    * Replace them with the versions from this project's /rhasspy\_config directory.
    * Train your Rhasspy profile and restart it.
 4. **Configure Calico:**